Master of Media (Strategic Communication) Mid-Year Entry

 PR Advisor, Communications Advisor, Wine Marketing, Digital Marketer, Market Research Analyst, Market Researcher, Marketer / Marketing Manager, Marketing Associate, Marketing Planner, Strategist, Communications Analyst, Digital Strategist, Social Media Manager, Social Media Strategist

 You must complete 48 units to finish your degree, comprising 36 units of core courses, and 12 units of Research Dissertation courses.
 Courses are worth 6 units each, unless specified otherwise.
+If you have a Bachelor in Media, Communications or a related area, you only need to complete 36 units to finish your degree.
+This consists of 24 units of core courses and 12 units of Research Dissertation courses.

 · MDIA 7005 Media Relations